oroinc/OroCRMDotmailerBundle/Resources/doc/api/campaign.md

 ### get

-Retrieve a specific Dotmailer campaign reply action record.
+Retrieve a specific dotdigital campaign reply action record.

 Defines what to do when a contact replies to the campaign: whether to store replies, or also send them to the specified email.

 ### get_list

-Retrieve a collection of Dotmailer campaign reply action records.
+Retrieve a collection of dotdigital campaign reply action records.

 Defines what to do when a contact replies to the campaign: whether to store replies, or also send them to the specified email.